krithikajain/Customer-Review-Analytics/readme.md

 - Iterative training with gradual integration of pseudo-labeled data.
 - Evaluation of model performance using metrics such as accuracy, precision, recall, and a confusion matrix.

-## Steps in the Code : provided in pseudo code file in pseudo code dir

 ## How to Run
 1. Ensure PySpark is installed and configured on your system.
 2. Place the `amazon.csv` file in the working directory.